AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * After displaying references for some time, the references panel starts showing an error message (NPR-36167).

-* When moving a component, the automatically created parsys, doesn't have the sling:resourceType node (NPR-36165).
+* When moving a component, the automatically created parsys, does not have the `sling:resourceType` node (NPR-36165).

-* When trying to sync a livecopy (while using roll-out configs Activate on Blueprint activation and De-activate on Blueprint activation) if a component is deleted in the livecopy master, the sync fails and a NullPointerException is logged (NPR-36127).
+* When trying to sync a livecopy (while using roll-out configs [!UICONTROL Activate on Blueprint activation] and [!UICONTROL De-activate on Blueprint activation]) if a component is deleted in the livecopy master, the sync fails and a `NullPointerException` is logged (NPR-36127).

 * When a user types in ad hoc text for tag (tag that does not exist on the system) and hit enter, the tag appears under the field but when the Content Fragment is saved and re-opened, the ad hoc tag disappears (NPR-36132).